 How to Become a Tattoo Artist: Career Guide

-Learn how to become a tattoo artist.
-Research training, experience and licensure information for starting a career in tattooing.
+Learn the sequential steps to becoming a tattoo artist.
+Research training options, necessary experience and licensure information for starting a career in tattooing.

 Tattooing is an age-old form of body modification that involves permanently embedding ink in skin to create designs or images.
-Traditionally, tattoos have held symbolic meaning, and tattooing has been practiced by cultures around the world for centuries, though today, tattoos have become a popular form of self expression for adults of all ages.
+Traditionally, tattoos have held symbolic meaning, and tattooing has been practiced by cultures around the world for centuries.
+Today, tattoos have become a popular form of self expression for adults of all ages.
 Tattoo artists are professionals who work to design and apply tattoos to all areas of customers' bodies with specialized needles.
 When dealing with customers, tact and patience may be required.
 Long periods of sitting are often a part of the job, as some designs take a considerable amount of time to create.
 Evening and weekend work is usually necessary as well.

-No degree is required to become a tattoo artist, but formal training through an apprenticeship might be necessary to meet licensure requirements.
+No degree is required to become a tattoo artist, but formal training through an apprenticeship might be necessary to meet most states' licensure requirements.
 The following table outlines common requirements to become a tattoo artist, as reported by the Alliance of Professional Tattooists (APT):